-The sauce is made by simply simmering the ingredients in a pan then once the veggies are tender it’s just a case of blending it all up.
+The sauce is made by simply simmering the ingredients in a pan until the veggies are tender.

 I wouldn’t be without my Blendtec blender (<<<affiliate link).

-Once the sauce is blended up it’s just a case of cooking it for a few minutes then stirring it through the cooked elbow pasta and broccoli.
+Cook the blended sauce over a medium heat for a few minutes, then stir it through the cooked elbow pasta and broccoli.

 What can you expect to find in Vegan Richa’s Everyday Kitchen?